Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           MUST include the same cmaf header or init fragment box moov and [=ftyp=] as the failed instance
     4. The ingest source
-          MUST be properly synced with all other running encoders for the same live presentation to generate synced audio/video
+          MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video
           samples with aligned fragment boundaries.
           This implies that UTC timestamps